buzzqw/TUS/OBSS/markdown-separati/en/08-optional-character-archetype.md

 - Use Patron interventions to highlight or challenge a character' \*\*s archetypal nature
 - Design campaign arcs that follow classic archetypal cycles

 >>> **Narratore**: This archetypal system provides another layer of depth to character creation and development, bridging psychological theory with the game' \*\*s existing systems of Traits and Patrons.
-By understanding these archetypal patterns, players and Narrator can create more coherent, psychologically consistent characters and stories.
+By understanding these archetypal patterns, players and Game Master can create more coherent, psychologically consistent characters and stories.

 **Rather than restricting creativity, these archetypes serve as useful frameworks and guidelines that can be embraced, subverted, or transformed throughout a character' \*\*s journey**.
 The integration of Traits and Patron affinities with archetypal patterns creates a rich tapestry of possibilities for character development and storytelling.